lino-framework/book/noi/changes/coming.rst

 TODO:

+- Luc doesn't want to have to manually subscribe to every new site in order to see it in the *My sites* list.
+Tonis and Hamza on the other site don't want to get bothered with sites for which they didn't explicitly subscribe.

 - TicketsBySite : the ticket states in the summary (ready, open, started, etc) should appear in their constant workflow order.
   Currently they appear in a random order, depending on the sort order